Air quality review and assessment

 The local air quality management (LAQM) process requires us to review local air quality and assess whether health-based objectives will be achieved.
 LAQM covers a wide variety of potential sources including road traffic, industry and business.
 If the objectives are not met an air quality management area should be declared.

-An annual status report has to be produced every year.
-The earlier cycle of review and assessment no longer applies, but the most recent reports are available below.
+An annual status report has to be produced every year, and the most recent reports are available below.

 Earlier assessments can be requested by contacting us.